Gas Regulator NZ: LPG Regulator & Gas Bottle Regulator – Gas Hose and Regulator

 The propane piping must be installed correctly and legally by a qualified professional gas fitter for the installation to be safe and serviceable.

-BBQ Gas Bottle Regulator & Fittings
+BBQ Gas Bottle Regulator & LPG Gas Fittings NZ

 BBQ gas bottle regulator fittings (QCC gas bottle fittings) involve fewer components than home installations.

-Typical BBQ gas bottle fittings include a QCC LPG gas bottle regulator with QCC gas bottle fittings, gas hose, and connector.
+Typical BBQ gas bottle regulator fittings include a QCC LPG gas bottle regulator with QCC gas bottle fittings, gas hose, and connector.

 The QCC LPG gas bottle regulator, gas hose, and connector usually come as an assembly, but hoses are also sold separately.